 The Internet of Things is where we see the machines actually come alive.

 In simple terms, the IoT is where your printer runs low on ink and autonomously generates an order with your supplier before you ever run out.
 It removes the need for hand holding in your machine operations from the staff teams.

 While that example is overly simplistic, it paints a picture of automating the chain.
 Taking it one step further, smart factories and machinery allow you to introduce innovative updates to your equipment and connect them to overall processes.
 Your factory floor can become a circuit of machines producing products, checking for quality, ordering new parts, booking maintenance services, and scheduling shipping.

 The end result is fully automated operations and homogenous quality with a drastically reduced cost of sales.

-It starts and ends, with finding a suite of integrated technology that drives digital transformation.
+Achieving successful digital transformation starts and ends with finding a suite of integrated technology that drives digital transformation.